Keyboard shortcuts

 • enabled feature summary,

-• plugin ABI version, and
+• plugin ABI version,

-• loaded plugin list.
+• loaded script plugin filter list.

 Scripting